adoptium/STF/stf.core/docs/STF-GettingStarted.md

 1. The stf projects should now build without build errors.

 <a name="2.4"></a>
-### Clone and build the openjdk-systemtest git repository
+### Clone and build the aqa-systemtest git repository
-1. Follow the instructions in openjdk.build/docs/readme.md to clone the openjdk-systemtest git repository and set up the prereqs.
+1. Follow the instructions in openjdk.build/docs/readme.md to clone the aqa-systemtest git repository and set up the prereqs.
 1. Import these projects into Eclipse alongside the stf projects (Find and import Eclipse projects)
-1. Add any additional prereqs from the openjdk-systemtest make configure step to the systemtest_prereqs folder (use File --> Import).
+1. Add any additional prereqs from the aqa-systemtest make configure step to the systemtest_prereqs folder (use File --> Import).
 1. The openjdk.xxx projects should also now build without build errors.
 1. The native (C code) test cases cannot be built automatically by Eclipse.
  To build these run the ant build.
 This can be done from within Eclipse by opening the Ant View,